awsdocs/aws-config-developer-guide/doc_source/operational-best-practices-for-ABS-CCIGv2-Standard.md

 ## Template<a name="ccig-conformance-pack-sample"></a>

-The template is available on GitHub: [Operational Best Practices for the ABS CCIG 2\.0 Standard Workloads](https://github.com/awslabs/aws-config-rules/blob/master/aws-config-conformance-packs/Operational-Best-Practices-for-ABS-CCIGv2-Standard.yaml)\.
+The template is available on GitHub: [Operational Best Practices for ABS CCIG 2\.0 Standard Workloads](https://github.com/awslabs/aws-config-rules/blob/master/aws-config-conformance-packs/Operational-Best-Practices-for-ABS-CCIGv2-Standard.yaml)\.